Overview of Square Inventory

 Minimum Stock Quantity: Setting this number will assist you in maintaining a good minimum level of stock with Automatic Inventory Ordering.

-Please maintain the minimum quantity in Square and OneUp will get the according information after the sync.
+Please maintain the minimum quantity in Square and OneUp will retrieve the corresponding information after the sync.

 OneUp does not download historic transactions during this sync, only transactions after the 1st sync.

 It is highly recommended to run an inventory count sheet after your first sync.
 Square does not handle any product costs, so the WAP (Weighted Average Price) is set to your sales price.
-The cost per product needs to be set up in the inventory count sheet in inventory - stock -. green button - inventory count sheet.
+The cost per product needs to be set up in the inventory count sheet in inventory → stock → button → inventory count sheet.